 where El is elevation angle in degrees (angle of arrival above the horizontal plane).

-In order to compensate for additional propagation impairments in the main beam of the HAPS due to rain, any exceedance of the pfd mask shall be limited by a value equivalent to the level of rain fading up to a maximum of 20 dB.

 To verify the compliance with the proposed pfd mask the following equation shall be used:

-pfdEl=EIRPEl-10.log104πd2
+pfdEl=EIRPEl-10.log104πd2-rain fade

 where:

-d: distance in meters between the HAPS and the ground (elevation angle dependent);
+d distance in meters between the HAPS and the ground (elevation angle dependent);

-e.i.r.p.: HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle;
+e.i.r.p.
+HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle;

-pfd(El): power flux density at the Earth surface per HAPS platform station in dB(W/m²/MHz);
+pfd(El) power flux density at the Earth surface per HAPS platform station in dB(W/m²/MHz);

+rainfade rain attenuation in dB (ITU-R P.618).

-5 that in order to ensure the protection of EESS (passive), the level of unwanted power density into the HAPS ground station antenna in the band 31.3-31.8 GHz shall be limited to −83 dB(W/200 MHz) under clear-sky conditions and may be increased under rainy conditions to mitigate fading due to rain, provided that the effective impact on the passive satellite does not exceed the impact under clear-sky conditions;
+6 that in order to ensure the protection of EESS (passive) per RR.5.543A, the level of unwanted power density into the HAPS ground station antenna in the band 31.3-31.8 GHz shall be limited to −83 dB(W/200 MHz) under clear-sky conditions and may be increased under rainy conditions to mitigate fading due to rain, provided that the effective impact on the passive satellite does not exceed the impact under clear-sky conditions;

-6 that in order to ensure the protection of EESS (passive) services the EIRP per HAPS platform, in the band 31.3-31.8 GHz, shall not exceed:
+7 that in order to ensure the protection of EESS (passive) services the EIRP per HAPS platform, in the band 31.3-31.8 GHz, shall not exceed: